The Gig Economy is the Future: What to Do About it

 The instant gratification we now experience with otherwise menial tasks is thanks in large part to the gig economy.

-The gig economy is a labor market that relies heavily on temporary and part-time positions filled by independent contractors and freelancers.
-Our society is increasingly becoming powered by gig workers, rather than full-time employees that work for a single business.
+The gig economy is a labor market that relies heavily on temporary and part-time positions, which are filled by independent contractors and freelancers.
+Now, our society is increasingly being powered by gig workers.
+Once, we saw mostly full-time employees who worked for a single business.

-Why?
-The events of recent years combined with macroeconomic factors, like inflation and “The Great Resignation,” have caused people to seek autonomy over when, where, and how they work.
+The events of recent years combined with macroeconomic factors.
+These include inflation and “The Great Resignation,” which have caused people to seek autonomy over when, where, and how they work.

 A 2022 McKinsey survey of workers who recently left their full-time jobs found that 44% of respondents had little to no interest in returning to a traditional job in the following six months.
-Nearly a quarter of respondents ended up taking on non-traditional work, including temporary, gig, or part-time roles.
+Nearly a quarter of respondents took on non-traditional work, including temporary, part-time, or gig economy jobs.

-So, what is your workforce is seeking and why are they finding it on gig platforms?
+So, what is your workforce seeking, and why are they finding it on a gig platform?

 Flexible Schedules